-Gelatin has demonstrated great utility and versatility in many advanced drug delivery systems.
+Gelatin has demonstrated great utility and versatility in many advanced drug delivery systems, including targeted drug delivery or localized drug delivery systems.
 Examples include large and small molecules (biologics) encapsulated in micro- and nano-spheres, gel films, ocular inserts, and eye drops.
 In all of these applications, gelatin offers great flexibility in the control of drug release across a wide range of chemistries (hydrophobic, hydrophilic, or neutral).
 Drugs that have struggled from poor bio-availability have been successfully formulated with gelatin (Nikkhah, et al., 2016).

 Gelatin-based micro and submicron particles: a growing use in the field of biomolecule- and drug delivery and regenerative medicine